computamike/windgazer.github.io/_posts/2015-03-30-Automated-Bitbucket-to-Phonegap.md

 The holy grail of development would be that you just write code and it somehow makes it to your target device...
 I don't quite think we'd be able to get there yet, but in the mean time I still aim to get closer and closer to that Utopia.
-In this series I aim to document, as much for myself as anybody else on the net, how I currently get from a messy code repository, to a clean build compiled on [build.phonegap.com][1], using [Grunt][4] on the command-line.
+In [this series][s] I aim to document, as much for myself as anybody else on the net, how I currently get from a messy code repository, to a clean build compiled on [build.phonegap.com][1], using [Grunt][4] on the command-line.